The importance of empathy when delivering exceptional customer service

 Human CX, also known as Guided CX or visual engagement, are the tools that facilitate genuine empathy and connection in digital spaces.

-Glance’s screen sharing and cobrowse, for example, can help customer service agents quickly understand exactly what a customer’s frustrations are.
+Glance’s screen sharing and cobrowse, for example, can help customer service agents quickly understand exactly what a customer’s frustrations are and relate to the customer's emotions.
 And through one-way or multi-way video, customers can actually see the person helping them — which can have a tremendous and memorable impact.

 Glance takes the distance out of digital.
 Our Guided CX solutions enable real human connections that create next-level customer service.